HexHive PhD, MSc, BSc projects

 The projects are designed to be adjustable and scalable according to the type of BSc, MSc, or short PhD research project depending on the depth of the evaluation and exploration.
 For all projects we expect an open mind, good coding skills (especially in C/C++), and the willingness to learn.
 Previous experience with compilers (LLVM), build systems, and reverse engineering helps but is not required.

 If you are interested in any of these topics then apply through our application form.
 All project applications have to go through this form and we will internally discuss all applications and then invite students for interviews.
-The application deadline for projects in spring '24 is December 15, 2023.
+The first application deadline for projects in fall '24 is July 04 and the second deadline is August 31, 2024.

 In the HexHive we welcome independent ideas from students as well, as long as they focus on the topics of system and software security, especially (but not exclusively) in sanitization of unsafe code, interactions between different components, mitigations, compiler-based security analyses, or fuzzing.
 So if you have an idea for your own project let us know and we can discuss!
 Reach out to the people most closest to your ideas and we'll let the ideas bubble up.